hadihaider055/FreelanceQuest/README.md

 ### Build the Docker Image

-Use the following command to build the Docker image locally:
+Use the following command to build the Docker images (for frontend and backend) locally:

 ```bash
 make build